nazirahmad50/Battleship-Game-WinForm-.NET/README.md

-1. Download Microsoft Visual Studio.
+1. Download the latest Microsoft Visual Studio.
-2. Open the this project folder in Visual Studio.
+2. Open the project solution in Visual Studio thats in this project.
 3. Run the app.

 There are 26 rounds in the game, and the player can select up to 13 different locations on the board map.